-The final part, the Integrated Risk Management Plan considers the risks our communities face and the prevention, protection and response activities the Service can put in place to mitigate those risks.
+The final part, the Integrated Risk Management Plan, considers the risks our communities face and the prevention, protection and response activities the Service can put in place to mitigate those risks.
+Further detail on such activities is set out from page 14.